Songs for Running

 3. Get Out of My Head (180 bpm)

 The content of this song is slightly embarrassing.
 I wrote it after a night out drinking when my boyfriend was out of town.
-It’s still fun to play and at a straight 180 bpm.
+It’s still fun to play at a consistent 180 bpm.

 4. So Cold (180 bpm)